n-andra/discordBot/README.md

 # discordBot

-This discord bot was a project undertaken for fun and really to see if you had the skill to code a bot.
+This discord bot was a project undertaken for fun and really to see test my skills in coding a bot.

 It kind of worked.